invisibleroads/salsa-lesson-plans/beginner-enchufla-variations-20210821.md

 # Beginner Enchufla Variations

-- The Enchufla is a traditional Cuban partner step.
+- The Enchufla is a standard Cuban partner step.
 - The Triple Enchufla is a pattern popularized by Erica of Salsa Rosa in Guatemala and resembles traditional Cumbia turn patterns popular in Central America.

 ## Warmup